Skip to main content

 Use node.userData for cross-script communication.
 It's the intended shared data store between multiple scripts on the same Node.

 Beware of the ephemeral nature.
-Every time you save a script edit, the constructor runs again.
+Every time you save an edit to a script's code (or swap its asset), that entry's constructor runs again.
 Avoid side effects in the constructor that should happen only once (e.g. adding children), or guard them with a check on node.userData.
+Editing a script's parameters does not trigger this; use a getter/setter if you need to react to a parameter change instead.